volitico-kellen/MLPE/README.md

 # MLPE (Metric Lattice for Performance Estimation)

- *MLPE takes a binary ML model for which classification thresholds have already been determined and provides clinicians with patient-specific model performance estimates.*
+ *MLPE takes a binary ML model for which classification thresholds have already been determined and provides clinicians with patient-specific model performance estimates for use at prediction time.*

 To use MPLE on an ML model, load in a single dataframe with train and test data used to build an ML model, with demographic attributes and feature data such that: